nasa/Common-Metadata-Repository/resources/docs/2100-dev-env.md

 **Contents**

+* nREPL
-* The REPL
+* Proto-REPL
 * System
 * Code Reloading
 * Convenience Functions

-## The REPL
+## nREPL

-To write new code for CMR Graph, you'll need to have the infrastructure running as described in the "Setup" docs, and then you'll want to start up the REPL:
+To write new code for CMR Graph, you'll need to have the infrastructure running as described in the "Setup" docs, and then you'll want to start up a REPL.
+The primary development REPL for CMR Graph is a terminal-based nREPL:

 ```
 $ lein repl